Evelyn Owens: Early life

-Owens was born in the Dublin suburb of Clontarf, the daughter of William Owens, from County Roscommon, and Ellen (née Monaghan), from County Galway.
+Evelyn Perpetua Owens was born in the Dublin suburb of Clontarf, the fourth of six children in a civil-servant family of William Owens, from County Roscommon, and Ellen (née Monaghan), from County Galway.
 She grew up partly in Limerick but mostly in Clontarf, and, following secondary education at Holy Faith Secondary School, Clontarf, began work for Dublin Corporation in the city treasurer's department.
 While working, she studied for a diploma in public administration, during evenings, at Trinity College Dublin.
+The choice to attend Trinity required formal “permission” from her parish priest, reflecting the era’s religious strictures on women’s higher education.